Sections on this page:

 - On the Billing Period Definition page, click Create Billing Period.

 - Enter the billing period information, including the number of periods and the frequency (monthly or yearly) you would like to use.
 If it's a monthly frequency, you can choose an Invoice Day; if it's a yearly frequency, you can choose an Invoice Day and Month.
-Stax Bill will show you the date on which this billing period will next recharge.
+Stax Bill will show you the date this billing period will recharge.

 - Enter any collection preferences in the Collection Preferences section.